Updated: May 19, 2022

 Why do some applicants wait to start their business school admissions campaign?

-Whether it’s a medical examination, preparing an income-tax return, or bringing in your car for major service, most of us delay starting important tasks until the last possible minute.
-And we’ve all had many of our best-laid plans derailed in 2020.
-Additional uncertainty during COVID-19 has amplified our inertia and made it harder than ever to confidently plan for the future.
+Whether it’s a medical examination, preparing an income tax return, or bringing in your car for major service, most of us delay starting important tasks until the last possible minute.
+Delaying important tasks only brings more stress and more feelings of being overwhelmed.

-The reasons for waiting can vary, but for future MBA candidates, the excuses typically boil down to some combination of the following:
+We’ve talked to thousands of MBA clients over the last 20 years, we aren’t psychologists – but we can see a general pattern.
+For future MBA candidates, the excuses typically boil down to some combination of the following:

 • Intimidation: The process feels complicated, overwhelming, and beyond my comfort zone.